Garage Door Spring Replacement

 Garage door spring replacement costs anywhere from $200 to $1,000 when you pay a professional garage technician.
 Most quotes you receive will fall in the mid to lower end of this range.

 We always recommend that you get professional assistance for this particular garage repair task.
 Springs are essential to raising and lowering your garage doors smoothly.
 Heavier doors will equal larger and more expensive springs.
 It will also mean that there’s more tension placed on them.
+Garage door spring failure often leads to an emergency garage door repair.

 Given the significant tension that garage door springs are under, it’s crucial to hire a professional for their replacement.
 Aside from the labor warranties and assurances a licensed technician will provide, ensuring proper installation will help to prevent possibly dangerous spring failures and breaks, and will help to ensure you get a properly-rated spring for your garage doors.